Lung Facts methodology

 To combat issues with underdiagnosis, the GBD corrects for the underreporting of data.
 For example, if a country has very different rates of a health condition than similar neighbours, the model will assume there is some degree of reporting error, unless there is some other factor that can reasonably explain the discrepancy (e.g. much higher rates of smoking).

-Lung Facts presents the incidence, prevalence, mortality, disability-adjusted life years (DALYs), years of life lost (YLL) and cost to society (in the form of monetised DALYs) in chart format to build up a picture and usable reference for the burden of lung disease.
+Lung Facts presents the incidence, prevalence, mortality, disability-adjusted life years (DALYs), and years of life lost (YLL) taken directly from the GBD.
+It also presents the societal cost (in the form of monetised DALYs) of each condition, calculated using GBD data and the monetary value of Gross Domestic Product (GDP) across countries and per country.
+All data are presented in chart format to build up a picture and usable reference for the burden of lung disease.

 Lung Facts currently provides data on countries in the WHO European Region.
 This includes 53 countries: Albania, Andorra, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Luxembourg, Malta, Moldova, Monaco, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Russia, San Marino, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tajikistan, Turkey, Turkmenistan, Ukraine, United Kingdom, Uzbekistan.